 Which is the best lens for wedding videography?

-Here are my recommended top 5 best lens for wedding videography:-
+Here are my recommended top 6 best lens for wedding videography:-

 So I was able to use the RF 70-200 on a couple of jobs and weddings, and I want to share with you guys some experience on actually using this lens.

 There are positives and negatives for a lens this size, especially from the 70-200 range.

-It is small, and its compact is something totally new from the 70 range.
+It is small, and its compact is new from the 70 range.

-Let’s be honest; the 70-200 from any manufacturer has amazing image quality, ranging from 70 to 200 2.8.
+Let’s be honest; the 70-200 from any manufacturer has fantastic image quality, ranging from 70 to 200 2.8.

-It’s been a gold standard for so many professionals for years and has five stops of image stabilization.
+It’s been a gold standard for many professionals for years and has five stops of image stabilization.

 The motors themselves are, I wouldn’t say it’s completely silent; you do hear the motors work.

-Now I must say autofocus on this lens is actually what I feel quite a bit faster version.
+Now I must say autofocus on this lens is actually what I feel is quite a bit faster version.

-It’s the fast-focusing lens, but RF 70-200, I feel like it’s just that fast.
+It’s the fast-focusing lens, but RF 70-200 is that fast.

 It is so light that you have a focal length; this range 70 200 2.8 used to be brick in your bag.